 But it doesn’t have to be that way.
-You can enjoy steak with dentures–but you have to either make the steak more tender or upgrade your dentures.
+You can enjoy steak with dentures–but you have to either make the steak more tender or upgrade to Denture Fountain of Youth®.

 You Don’t Have to Chew If It Melts in Your Mouth